guilhermelemmi/isrc-metadata/README.md

 SPOTIFY_CLIENT_SECRET={YOUR SPOTIFY CLIENT SECRET}
 ```

-After you done that, open a terminal window, navigate to the project folder and run:
+After that, open a terminal window, navigate to the project folder and run:
 ```
 docker compose up --build
 ```
-This will install the PostgreSQL DB and run the ISRC Metadata API on your http://localhost:4000.
+This will install the PostgreSQL DB, run the Swagger documentation on http://localhost:8080 and run the API on http://localhost:4000.

 # Usage
 Pick an HTTP client like [Postman](https://www.postman.com/) and [import the cURL](https://blog.postman.com/curl-and-postman-work-wonderfully-together/) requests below: